Exponential stability of linear periodic difference-delay equations: Introduction

-Apparently, the stability of \emph{time-varying} linear difference-delay systems was not studied nearly as extensively: literature we know of can be recapped quickly as follows.
-First, a (fairly restrictive) sufficient condition for exponential stability based on the Perron-Frobenius theorem can be found in \cite{Ngoc2015}.
-Second, if a linear time-varying system of the form \eqref{systae} arises from a network of lossless telegrapher's equations (for instance as the high frequency limit of an electrical network), then a sufficient condition for exponential stability can be based on dissipativity at the nodes of the network \cite{BFLP}; related, somewhat specific criteria for hyperbolic 1-D systems may be found in \cite{CoNg}.
-Third, a representation formula for solutions of \eqref{systae} in the general time-varying case is carried out in \cite{Chitour2016}.
-That paper contains interesting results on the insensitivity to $p$ of $L^p$-exponential stability, and how stability can be preserved under perturbation of the delays.
-However, the characterization of exponential stability stated in \cite{Chitour2016} is intractable, as it involves the spectrum of sums of products of matrices with indefinitely growing number of terms and factors when $t$ goes large, indexed according to combinatorial rules involving the lattice generated by the $\tau_j$.
+Our result supersedes the ``Henry-Hale theorem'', that settles exponential stability issues for difference-delay systems in the \emph{time-invariant case}; \textit{i.e.}, when the matrices $D_j$ in \eqref{systae} are constant.
+This result, stated further below as Theorem \ref{theorem_Hale} in Section \ref{section_results}, dates back to the 1970s; it was first established in \cite{CRUZ1970} for finitely many commensurate delays and later carried over to countably many, not necessarily commensurate delays in \cite{Henry1974}; generalizations to distributed delay systems may be found in \cite[Chapter 9]{Hale}.
+The stability of functional differential equations like \eqref{eq:2} has been studied since the fifties in the time-invariant case, using either Laplace transform and semigroups to reduce the problem to localizing the zeros of almost periodic holomorphic functions \cite{Bellman1959, Henry1974, CRUZ1970,Hale}, or else devising Lyapunov–Krasovskii functionals to prove stability in special cases~\cite{Hale,Mondie,Rasvan}.
+The stability of \emph{time-varying} linear difference-delay systems was not investigated nearly as extensively, and the literature we know of can be broken up as follows\seb{, in three points.} \emph{First}, a (fairly restrictive) sufficient condition for exponential stability, based on the Perron-Frobenius theorem, can be found in \cite{Ngoc2015}. \emph{Second}, a formula representing the solutions of \eqref{systae} in the general time-varying case is given in \cite{Chitour2016}.
+The latter paper contains interesting results on the insensitivity of $L^p$-exponential stability to $p$, and on how stability is preserved under perturbation of the delays, but unfortunately the characterization of exponential stability proposed there is untractable for it involves the spectrum of sums of products of matrices with indefinitely growing number of terms and factors when $t$ goes large, indexed according to combinatorial rules involving the lattice generated by the real numbers $\tau_j$. \emph{Third}, if a linear time-varying system of the form \eqref{systae} arises from a network of lossless telegrapher's equations (for instance as the high frequency limit of an electrical network), then a sufficient condition for exponential stability can be based on dissipativity at the nodes of the network \cite{BFLP}.
+Related, somewhat specific criteria for hyperbolic 1-D systems may be found in \cite{CoNg}.